Most reliable freestanding cooker brands

 How cooker brands compare

-The results of this year's survey show that freestanding cookers are a reliable product (just) with a 70% rating, which is the poorest of all kitchen appliances.
-But this average conceals vast differences between brands.
-When it comes to the most reliable cooker brand, fewer than two in ten of its models will become faulty in the first five years, whereas, with the least reliable, four in ten will cause issues.
+The results of this year's survey show that freestanding cookers only just meet our criteria to be considered a reliable product, with a 70% rating - the poorest of all kitchen appliances.
+But this average conceals differences between brands.
+When it comes to the most reliable cooker brand, only around two in ten of its models will become faulty in the first four years, whereas, with the least reliable, four in ten will cause issues in the same amount of time.

 And we can say for sure that paying more won't necessarily protect you from an unreliable cooker - our results showed no clear relationship between price and reliability.

-We work out reliability scores based on the proportion of freestanding cookers with problems per brand in our customer survey.
-Faults are weighted, so if a brand has a few serious faults it will be awarded a lower score than a brand that has lots of minor faults.We also adjust scores according to the age of the cookers, so older models don't get marked down unfairly.
-Each star rating in the table shows how reliable that freestanding cooker brand is compared with the others.

-Common problems with cookers
+Common cooker problems

 In our survey, we asked Which? members what specific faults they'd experienced with their cookers.
 Of those that had suffered problems, the most common were: